Moderator: Ann Jett

 Saints for Life club mission is to enable our community to understand the fullness of being pro-life and thus achieve greater freedom and love for ourselves, our school and our greater community.

-The Spanish Club is an organization comprised of those students who study Spanish.
-Students may attend meetings whenever they are able.
-The club meets approximately once a month, and plans activities/parties to celebrate holidays.
-Spanish Club elects officers who direct the meetings and facilitate events
+The Spanish Club is an organization comprised of those students who want to experience the rich Hispanic culture through food, craft and music.
+Spanish club meets twice a quarter.
+All students are encouraged to attend.
+Spanish Club elects officers who direct the meetings and facilitate events.

 As a part of Seton High School, StrongHer will strive to strengthen self-esteem and confidence in girls of all ages.
 This club will promote individuality, inner beauty and acts of kindness by sharing messages of acceptance, motivation and strength.
 Our goal is to be optimistic role models for our peers and younger girls while continuing to enhance the welcoming tradition of the Seton sisterhood.